 5th Grade---Chavurat T'einah (Fig)

 7th Grade---Chavurat Seorah (Barley)

 Other Ways of Creating Kehillah

-For families with very young children, our monthly Z’raim program enables families to spend structured time together on Sunday mornings at Etz Chayim.
+For families with very young children, our Z’raim program enables families to spend structured time together on Sunday mornings at Etz Chayim.
 It is a natural next step to go out to lunch together, head for the park or set up a play-date for after naptime.
 As parents lead many of the learning sessions, it is a wonderful opportunity to partner with another adult to explore how to bring our traditions and values to our youngest students.

 During the fall of 7th grade, families who will be celebrating Bar and Bat Mitzvah at Etz Chayim in the following calendar year, participate in the Bar/t Mitzvah Family Class.
 Throughout the Bar/t Mitzvah year, families find many opportunities to connect with each other as they learn together, help at the Oneg Shabbat after each Bar/t Mitzvah and support each other in various ways.

 For our middle school and high school students, the opportunity to share meals together keeps strong connections to each other and to the broader Etz Chayim community.